BrianCollet/Azure-Logic-App-DevOps-CI-CD-Guide/Consumption/Basic-Demo/README.md

 - `logicAppName`: Name of the Logic App to deploy.
 - `storageAccountName`: Name of the storage account used in the Logic App.
 - `roleDefinitionID`: ID of the RBAC role to assign to the Logic App's managed identity.

-## How to Use

-1. Update the parameter files (`logicapp.parameters.json` and `rbac.parameters.json`) with your deployment-specific values.
-2. Configure the Azure DevOps pipeline using `pipelines/deploy.yml`.
-3. Run the pipeline to deploy the Logic App and assign RBAC roles.

 ## Outputs